HelpAPaw/Website/README.md

 ## apple-app-site-association (has no extension)
 - This is required for Apple, it is not included in the Mobirise source,  no need to edit/worry about it except make sure to keep it published to the website.
 Copy it

-## Source Backups/ability to revert
-Revert (undo) isn't really built into Mobirise, but you can export the source as often as you want.
-And I do occasionally.
-Go to Sites on the leftnav, then over on a site, click gear icon and click Export.

-## Mobirise configuration
+## install.html, install_bg.html
-- help.a.paw@outlook.com is setup for receiving contact us form submissions/messages.
-It uses a 3rd party service via  https://formoid.net/ to send the email so may need to add this to your address book to clear spam issues
-- To share the Mobirise source with a collaborator, go to Site Settings->Export Project.
-The source is a combination of the project.mobirise file and the assets folder
-- Aformentioned extention at the top of this readme
+- these pages are not linked to by the website
+- they are pages linked to from the "outside"
+- they exist in the english "Help a Paw" site/source (vs the Help a Paw Bulgarian site).
+Yeah, that's weird but deal with it.

-## Cloudflare quirks
+## signal.html, signal_bg.html
-- Don't set CNAME for helpapaw.org or dont set www.helpapaw.org when using cloudflare pages because when you use cloudflare pages it wants to set these themselves and they interfere when you do it manually.
-You have to use Cloudflare pages "custom domain" feature/setting to set each of these domains up.
-(One setting for both).
-Now that it is setup, shouldn't have to deal with this, just FYI
-- Cloudflare has two products:  Cloudflare Pages and "Custom Pages".
-It gets confusing.
-We're using Cloudflare Pages which is accessed via the initial home screen, left nav ->  Workers and Pages
+- these pages are not linked to by the website, they are pages linked to from the "outside" via the mobile app
+- they create a QR code, so when you load these pages either at www.helpapaw.org or locally, a QR code should show up
+- They are shown as "signal" and "signal bg" and exist in the Help a Paw english source
+- You shouldn't have to modify these, but if the topnav changes (and/or maybe even the footer changes) then they may break as far as QR Code generation
+- If they do break you have two options
+- 1) Copy the signal.html and signal_bg.html from a prior version or the additional-pages folder where there are backups, but doing this you might lose some recent changes (like a top nav update) but might be good for a quick fix
+  2) You might need to re-implement (re-add) the required javascript to the source.
+This

-##  Modifying Signal Pages ("signal" or "signal bg" as called via Mobirise, and signal.html and signal_bg.html once published)
+##  Re-adding javascript to the Signal Pages to fix QR Codes not being generated ("signal" or "signal bg" as called via Mobirise, and signal.html and signal_bg.html once published)
 Again, you shouldn't need to update these pages, but if you do then you will need to edit their html after publishing as follows:

 1. After the first </head> line in the html (about line 30),  delete the line that says <body>